 I received my Bachelor of Engineering degree in Computer Science from the University of Edinburgh in 1991 (class medalist).
 For the following two years I worked in the area of CAD/CAM design as a research engineer for Thorn EMI (London).
 In 1993 I was awarded a Commonwealth scholarship to undertake a PhD at the University of Canterbury (New Zealand) to study the problem of optical music recognition.
 I joined the Department of Computer Science at Waikato University in 1996, completing my PhD part-time later that year.
-In 2001 I was promoted to senior lecturer, and have held the post of associate professor since 2009.
+In 2001 I was promoted to senior lecturer, to associate professor in 2009, and have held the post of professor since 2016.

 During my time at Waikato I have broadened my interest in digital media, while retaining a particular emphasis on music.
-In particular, my research focuses on the boundary between algorithmic content analysis (which is inevitably error-prone) and human computer interaction in on-line information systems—it's all very well having an algorithm that can detect transitions between someone speaking and music playing in an audio file with 96% accuracy, for instance, but (given that error rate) how can an information system make use of this in a pracical way that helps a user?
+In particular, my research focuses on the boundary between algorithmic content analysis—which is inevitably error-prone—and human computer interaction in on-line information systems.
+It's all very well having an algorithm that can detect transitions between someone speaking and music playing in an audio file with 98.7% accuracy, for instance, but given that error rate how can an information system make use of this in a practical way that helps a user?
 How can information systems be designed to allow user corrections of such errors, and how does this user feedback relate back to the underlying algorithm used?

 I lead the Digital Library Research Group at Waikato, taking over the reigns in 2007 from Prof Ian Witten who founded the group in 1995.
 Our digital library project has a strong open source focus, encouraging tangible outcomes demonstrating the developed research techniques where possible.
 See my projects page for specific examples of this.